-Turkey ramps up US spat with huge tariffs on cars and other goods
+Qatar throws Turkey a lifeline as spat widens with US

 Related: What happens next in Turkey?
 It probably won't be good

-The political spat with Washington has added to pressure on Turkey's currency, the lira, which has plunged against the dollar.
+The political spat with Washington has added to pressure on the lira.
+Although the currency has strengthened in recent trading sessions, it is down more than 35% against the dollar this year.

-Turkish President Recep Tayyip Erdogan has accused the United States of stabbing Turkey in the back and on Tuesday called for a boycott of US electronics products.
+Erdogan has accused the United States of stabbing Turkey in the back and on Tuesday called for a boycott of US electronics products.

-In June, Turkey imposed a first wave of tariffs on US exports, worth a total of $1.8 billion, in retaliation for President Donald Trump's initial tariffs on steel aluminum.
+In June, Turkey imposed a first wave of tariffs on US exports, worth a total of $1.8 billion, in retaliation for President Donald Trump's initial tariffs on steel and aluminum.
 The products targeted Wednesday are the same as in June.

-"Turkey is not in favor of an economic war, but we cannot remain with no reaction if there is an attack on us," Ibrahim Kalin, a Turkish presidential spokesman, said Wednesday.

 The amount of products affected by the tariffs the two countries have imposed on one another are a relatively small part of the $19 billion of goods they traded last year, according to US data.

-The lira strengthened for a second consecutive trading session on Wednesday, with gains for the day reaching 6% in morning trade in Europe.
-The currency is still down more than 35% against the dollar in 2018.
+Qatar was among the handful of countries that analysts thought might lend Turkey a hand.

+Erdogan spoke to Russian President Vladimir Putin on Friday, a conversation that included talk of deeper economic ties and mutually beneficial trade, according to Russian state media.

-The diplomatic dispute with the United States is just one of the factors that has hammered the Turkish currency.
+The diplomatic dispute with the United States is just one of the factors that have hammered the Turkish currency.

 Investors have also been unnerved in recent weeks by a lack of action by the Turkish central bank, which shocked markets last month when it declined to hike interest rates in the face of rampant inflation.